johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 math: true
 author: john
 ---

-When it comes to training neural networks, understanding the nuances of optimization techniques is crucial for achieving the best performance.
-One common area of confusion is the difference between **weight decay** and **L2 regularization**.
-While they may seem similar, they serve different purposes and behave differently, especially when using adaptive optimizers like Adam or RMSprop.
+When training neural networks, the choice and configuration of optimizers can make or break your results.
+A particularly subtle pitfall is that PyTorch’s `weight_decay` parameter on many adaptive optimizers—like Adam or RMSprop—actually applies *L2 regularization* rather than true *weight decay*.
+With vanilla stochastic gradient descent (SGD) the distinction is largely academic, but when you’re using adaptive methods it can lead to noticeably worse generalization if you’re not careful.

-We once treated **weight decay** and **L2 regularization** as interchangeable terms in machine learning.
+We once treated weight decay and L2 regularization as interchangeable terms in machine learning.
 In fact, this is exactly what I was taught over 10 years ago.
-While it made sense at the time, this conflation caused numerous issues, especially with the rise of adaptive optimizers like Adam.
-Unfortunately, this misunderstanding still persists today with Google's AI search results saying "Weight decay, also known as L2 regularization...", and blog posts using the wrong version of PyTorch's Adam optimizer.
-Here I'll explain why weight decay and L2 regularization are not the same, especially when using adaptive optimizers like RMSprop or Adam, and how to properly use weight decay in PyTorch.
+Even today Google's AI search results still equate one with the other saying, "weight decay, also known as L2 regularization..."
+In this post I'll unpack why weight decay and L2 regularization were considered the same historically, why the two diverge under adaptive optimizers, and show you how to get the appropriate weight decay behavior in PyTorch.

 ## Neural Network Optimization Basics

 Before we get into weight decay and L2 regularization, let's briefly review how neural networks are trained and how weights get updated.

 At its core, training a neural network is all about adjusting the model's weights (or parameters, which I'll use interchangeably) to minimize a loss function.
 The loss function tells us how badly our model is performing on the training data.
-We use an optimizer, like stochastic gradient descent (SGD), to find the weights that result in the lowest loss.
+We use an optimizer, like SGD, to find the weights that result in the lowest loss.
 In its simplest form, the weight update rule for SGD at each time step `t` looks like this:

 $$
 \Theta_{t+1} = \Theta_t - \alpha \cdot \nabla L(\Theta_t)